PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 2. description: A brief description of the variable and it's purpose in the configuration
-3. label: Human friendly label to display to user
-4. extends: Name of another skillet to load
-5. default: A valid default value which will be used if not value is provided by the user
+3. default: A valid default value which will be used if no value is provided by the user
-6. type_hint: Used to constrain the types of values accepted.
+4. type_hint: Used to constrain the types of values accepted.
 May be implemented by additional third party tools.
    Examples are `text`, `text_field`, `ip_address`, `password`, `dropdown`, and `checkbox`.